joseph-eccles/api-docs/README.md

 # Bookshop API Documentation

 Welcome to the Bookshop API documentation!
 This project provides comprehensive documentation for the Bookshop API, which allows you to manage books, authors, and other resources in an online bookshop.
-The documentation is available online at [https://joseph-eccles.github.io/api-docs/](https://joseph-eccles.github.io/api-docs/).
+The documentation is available online at <a href="https://joseph-eccles.github.io/api-docs" target="_blank">joseph-eccles.github.io/api-docs</a>.

 ## Table of Contents